The goal of treatment is to control the swelling and other problems and complications caused by lymphedema.

-- Avoid needle sticks of any type into the affected leg (ask to have blood drawn from the other arm)
+- Avoid needle sticks of any type into the affected arm (ask to have blood drawn from the other arm)

-- Keep the limb with lymphedema elevated as much as possible.
+- Keep the limb with lymphedema raised higher than the heart when possible.
 Put it on a pillow when in bed.

 - Open wounds, bruises, or areas of broken skin.